 “I’m having a harder time with the dieting part.
 The cost of fresh fruits and vegetables is outrageous and I don’t drive so I can’t get to where they offer it cheaper.”

-That’s where Fresh For All has made a big difference.
+That’s where Fresh For All free produce market has made a big difference.

-When she can get to Fresh for All, she gets just about 10 pounds of fresh, healthy produce per week, especially fruits, which she loves, and vegetables, which she says her son really appreciates.
+When she could get to Fresh for All, she got just about 10 pounds of fresh, healthy produce per week, especially fruits and vegetables, which her son really appreciated.

-Even better than the free food is the great news that she’s going back to work next month.
+Even better than the free food was the great news that she was going back to work.

 “I’m looking forward to going back to work… I miss the residents I worked with and my co-workers.
 Going back will be helpful to them and I’m going back stronger, which is important.”

-While going back to work means not visiting this idyllic location in Souderton anymore, it also means more money, and less need for this source of temporary assistance, which will, as always, be there should she need it in the future.
+While going back to work meant not visiting this idyllic location in Souderton anymore, it also meant more money, and less need for this source of temporary assistance, which will, as always, be there should she need it in the future.